 There are so many people that keep the library going.
 Many times management are not always as visible as the rest of the library staff.
 In this time of quarantine they are still keeping the library fires burning and here is what they have been up to:

 Ryan-Director: We are spending much time with our dogs.
-One of our dog’s has a limp-y leg so the wife and I and I are stuck carrying her up and down the stairs and making sure she doesn’t play too hard.
+One of our dog’s has a limp-y leg so the wife and I are stuck carrying her up and down the stairs and making sure she doesn’t play too hard.

 For podcasts, I just listened to episode 395, “This is Chance!
 Redux”, by 99% Invisible.
 It was very good, especially in a time like this.
 I strongly recommend it.
 I admit, I got a little teary at one point.
 It’s about community, and connection, and persevering in a time of disaster (rather on the nose).